samsquire/ideas5/README.md

 # 691. Using recursion at what it is good at

+it's not collection processing.

 # 692. Page GUI

-Generate a large page of data and then work out how to optimise it.
+Generate a large page of data and then work out how to optimise it based on data flow analysis, piecemeal.

 # 693. Angles of the same thing